sbslee/pypgx/docs/cli.rst

    calls using the one-vs-rest strategy.

    Positional arguments:
-     copy-number           Archive file with the semantic type CovFrame[CopyNumber].
+     copy-number           Input archive file with the semantic type CovFrame[CopyNumber].
-     cnv-calls             Archive file with the semantic type SampleTable[CNVCalls].
+     cnv-calls             Input archive file with the semantic type SampleTable[CNVCalls].
-     cnv-caller            Archive file with the semantic type Model[CNV].
+     cnv-caller            Output archive file with the semantic type Model[CNV].

    Optional arguments:
      -h, --help            Show this help message and exit.
      --confusion-matrix PATH
                            Write the confusion matrix as a CSV file where rows indicate actual class and columns indicate prediction class.